bbauska/TUMx-DWAPNx/README.md

 with all the data points that are not yet on our page.
 In this case, the three

-links below, and then we\'ll say, for each of the data points we have, append the
+links below, and then we&apos;ll say, for each of the data points we have, append the

 new line element to our SVG and then also set the attribute class to